DaveBackus/Data_Bootcamp_Book/py-fun1.md

 type(stringlist)
 type('12')
 ```
 Think about this on your own for a minute.
-What do you get?
-What do you think the output means?
+What do you think you'll get?
+How does it compare to the real output?

-Not to kill the suspense, but here's what we should get:
+Not to kill the suspense, but here's what we should see:

 * `type(2)` gives us the output `int`, which stands for "integer,"  a whole number like 1, 2, 3, and so on.
 Just to clarify: 2 is an integer.
 2.5 is not.
 * `type(2.5)` gives us `float`, a so-called "floating point number" like most of those we run across in Excel -- not a whole number.